deepakraj1403/React-projects/README.md

 # React-projects
-Corona-dashboard and sptify-clone has been deployed using docker.
+Corona-dashboard and spotify-clone has been deployed using docker.